treethought/matrix-pulsesms/README.md

 While there are other options for bridging SMS [SmsMatrix](https://github.com/tijder/SmsMatrix) and [matrix-sms-bridge](https://github.com/benkuly/matrix-sms-bridge), they require either an SMS gateway server, or a dedicated app running alongside your sms app to work.

-mautrix-pulsesms instead uses the cross-device syncing capability and API of PulseSMS and serves as a bridge by acting as pulse API client.
+matrix-pulsesms instead uses the cross-device syncing capability and API of PulseSMS and serves as a bridge by acting as pulse API client.

 While this has some benefits over the other bridges (no gateway needed, and no